 -------------------------

-We archive our daily scores and publish them as monthly statistics.
-You can see how often Mt.
-Fuji was visible in any recorded month on the [visibility by month](https://isfujivisible.com/visibility-by-month/2026) page.
+We archive our daily forecast scores and publish them as monthly statistics.
+Monthly percentages count a day when at least one forecast period reaches 6 or higher, meaning partially visible or better; the clear "Visible" category begins at 8.
+You can explore any recorded month on the [visibility by month](https://isfujivisible.com/visibility-by-month/2026) page.

 What makes this forecast different